We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Abstract

 \section{Abstract}

-Recently, the object detection based on deep learning has proven to be vulnerable to adversarial patch attacks.
-The attackers holding a specially crafted patch can hide themselves from the state-of-the-art person detectors, e.g., YOLO, even in the physical world.
-This kind of attack can bring serious security threats, such as escaping from surveillance cameras.
-In this paper, we deeply explore the detection problems about the adversarial patch attacks to the object detection.
-First, we identify a leverageable signature of existing adversarial patches from the point of the visualization explanation.
-A fast signature-based defense method is proposed and demonstrated to be effective.
-Second, we design an improved patch generation algorithm to reveal the risk that the signature-based way may be bypassed by the techniques emerging in the future.
-The newly generated adversarial patches can successfully evade the proposed signature-based defense.
-Finally, we present a novel signature-independent detection method based on the internal content semantics consistency rather than any attack-specific prior knowledge.
-The fundamental intuition is that the adversarial object can \textit{appear locally but disappear globally} in an input image.
-The experiments demonstrate that the signature-independent method can effectively detect the existing and improved attacks.
-It has also proven to be a general method by detecting unforeseen and even other types of attacks without any attack-specific prior knowledge.
-The two proposed detection methods can be adopted in different scenarios, and we believe that combining them can offer a comprehensive protection.
+Recently, object detection has proven vulnerable to adversarial patch attacks.
+The attackers holding a specially crafted patch can hide themselves from state-of-the-art detectors, e.g., YOLO, even in the physical world.
+This attack can bring serious security threats, such as escaping from surveillance cameras.
+How to effectively detect this kind of adversarial examples to catch potential attacks has become an important problem.
+In this paper, we propose two detection methods: the signature-based method and the signature-independent method.
+First, we identify two signatures of existing adversarial patches that can be utilized to precisely locate patches within adversarial examples.
+By employing the signatures, a fast signature-based method is developed to detect the adversarial objects.
+Second, we present a robust signature-independent method based on the \textit{content semantics consistency} of model outputs.
+Adversarial objects violate this consistency, appearing locally but disappearing globally, while benign ones remain consistently present.
+The experiments demonstrate that two proposed methods can effectively detect attacks both in the digital and physical world.
+These methods each offer distinct advantage.
+Specifically, the signature-based method is capable of real-time detection, while the signature-independent method can detect unknown adversarial patch attacks and makes defense-aware attacks almost impossible to perform.